radiantearth/stac-api-spec/core/README.md

 ## Link Relations

-While the STAC definition of Link does not require the `type` field, *STAC API - Core* requires all Links to have this field.
+The STAC definition of Link does not require the `type` field, but it is **STRONGLY RECOMMENDED** that this field exists.
 If the target of a Link's `type` is unknown, `type` SHOULD be set to `application/octet-stream` or `text/plain`.

 The following Link relations are defined for the Landing Page (root).